 - Select Basic Information from the navigation menu.

-- Add the Tableau app into the Slack workspace by selecting Basic Information from the Settings menu, then Install.
+- Add the Tableau App for Slack into the Slack workspace by selecting Basic Information from the Settings menu, then Install.

 Note: Administrators can share their app with other Slack workspaces by activating a distribution option.
 For more information, see Manage Distribution(Link opens in a new window) in Slack's documentation.

 Step 2: Add an OAuth client to the Tableau site